 Effective September 22, 2020, the Company adopted and approved the 2020 Incentive Award Plan.
 The 2020 Incentive Award Plan provides for the granting of stock, stock options, restricted stock, RSUs, and other stock-based or performance-based awards to certain directors, officers, colleagues, consultants, and advisors of the Company.
 The 2020 Incentive Award Plan provides that the total number of shares of Class B Common Stock that may be issued under the 2020 Incentive Award Plan is 25,000,000 (the "Absolute Share Limit").
-Effective December 31, 2021, the board of directors amended the 2020 Incentive Award Plan to eliminate a provision that automatically increased the Absolute Share Limit on the first day of each fiscal year in an amount equal to the lower of 1% of the total number of shares of Class B Common Stock outstanding on the last day of the immediately preceding fiscal year and a lower number of shares of Class B Common Stock as determined by the Company's board of directors.
+Effective December 31, 2021, the board of directors amended the 2020 Incentive Award Plan to eliminate a provision that automatically increased the Absolute Share Limit on the first day of each fiscal year in an amount equal to the lower of 1% of the total number of shares of Class B Common Stock as determined by the Company's board of directors.
 For fiscal year 2021, the board of directors determined that the increase to the Absolute Share Limit would be set at zero.
 The 2020 Incentive Award Plan terminates in September 2030.
-Equity awards that are expired, canceled, forfeited, or terminated for any reason will be available for future grant under the 2020 Incentive Award Plan.
-As of December 31, 2021, equity awards available for future grants under the 2020 Incentive Award Plan were 24,073,298.
+Equity awards that are expired, canceled, forfeited, or terminated for any reason will be available for future grants under the 2020 Incentive Award Plan were 24,073,298.